 But Johnson said in a statement that the refusal of standard cancer treatments and the increased risk of death among people opting for complementary medicine should “give providers and patients pause.”

-Additionally, a previous study by the same researchers found that people with cancer who opted for only alternative medicine therapies had a 2.5 times increased risk of dying, compared to people who only used conventional cancer treatments.
+Additionally, a previous by the same researchers found that people with cancer who opted for only alternative medicine therapies had a 2.5 times increased risk of dying, compared to people who only used conventional cancer treatments.

 Alternative therapies have often been popular, even among the wealthy in search of other options.
 Apple co-founder Steve Jobs was rumored to have turned to alternative therapies in addition to conventional ones for cancer treatment before his death.